Rafflesiaceae/nosh/README.md

 # nosh
 A cross-platform "shell", maybe, eventually, but not really.

 Maybe eventually useful to at least prototype cross-plat shell-tasks instead of having to write `.bat` and `.sh` side-by-side and ontop trying to balance `bash` version differences.

-The idea sounds so simple, take `go` take `starlark`, put 'em together, what can go wrong?
+The idea sounds so simple, take `go` take `starlark` take `bash` take `python`, put 'em together, what can go wrong?

 ## Todo
 - [X] assert